The Inclusion Manager – Mrs Carla Long

 For Further Information on How SEN Works in Bridge School, please click here

-Please read our SEN Policy
+Please read our SEND Policy

 KCC Local Offer :the Local Offer is a response from Government for parents to find out about services, opportunities and access for children with Special Educational Needs and Disabilities.